AlviseDeFaveri/alvise.xyz/content/posts/picoctf-some-assembly-required/index.md

 # Challenge 4

-As I said, I solved the first three challenges by hand, but the fourth one was a bit too much.
+As I said, the first three challenges can be solved manually, but the fourth one was a bit too much.

 Downloading the `.wat` and checking for diffs from the previous versions reveals that the only change is in `check_flag()`, which is now ~800 lines long and contains a bunch of `goto` instructions.
 Reversing by hand seems like a waste of time.